JuanCarlosFL/jillionet/README.md

-Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot, Session v0.6 finish View of yeild and begin of controlers Session v0.7 ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion
+Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot, Session v0.6 finish View of yeild and begin of controlers
+>Session v0.7 ,Jillion live price
 -----------------------------------------------------------------------------------------
-Session v0.8 Submit the order with de new interfacem,phone brocast sms.JILL/USDT Session v0.9 Maker maker order,system that deducts commissions,Read the contracts in Pancakeswap and the user can purchase the contract and put the mouth gain
+Session v0.8 Submit the order with de new interfacem,phone brocast sms.JILL/USDT ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion,change withs pair of market "symbol": "BINANCE:BTCUSDT", Session v0.9 Maker maker order,system that deducts commissions,Read the contracts in Pancakeswap and the user can purchase the contract and put the mouth gain